KevinGirardx/qb-phone/README.md

 ![grab-landing-page](https://itzlarsen.xyz/uploads/images/u9m4xRqQkvQf3L7F4UFeJdxrw.gif)

+# THIS is my edited version of https://github.com/KevinGirardx/qb-phone-npstyle did some changes to css and some other stuff

+# No SUPPORT Provided for this by me KevinGirardx.

 # qb-phone
 Phone for QB-Core Framework.
 Edited for a NP-Style look with a few extra things, This file has been edited with the changes noted